Who We Are

 Developed by Clancy’s Inc., the property at 101 N 10th Street once housed the Clark Supply House was given a new lease on life.

 Grindstone Public House gives a nod to both the building’s heritage and Downtown Noblesville by displaying a decorative mural of the GPH Logo.
-Designed by Phanomen/design and painted by Olson Paint Studios, the fanciful mural graces a quarter side of the newly refurbished building.
+Designed by Lodge design and painted by Olson Paint Studios, the decorative mural graces a quarter side of the newly refurbished building.